How To Set Up DCA On BONKbot

-Nobody wants to buy at the top or sell at the bottom, but, you’d best believe it happens all the time.
+Nobody wants to buy at the top or sell at the bottom, but you’d best believe it happens all the time.

-Three magic words… Dollar-Cost Averaging (DCA).
+Three magic words - Dollar-Cost Averaging (DCA).

 What Is Dollar Cost Averaging (DCA) In Crypto?

-Dollar-Cost Averaging (DCA) is a fairly well-known and highly reliable crypto investing strategy whereby you:
+Dollar-Cost Averaging (DCA) is a investing strategy:

 Think of it like this:

-instead of trying to time the market and buy a large chunk of Bitcoin (BTC) when you think the market is low, you buy a small amount of BTC every week, every month, or whatever interval you choose.
+Instead of trying to time the market and buy a large chunk of Bitcoin (BTC) when you think the market is low, you buy a small amount of BTC every week, every month, or whatever interval you choose.

 Some people do it when their salary comes in, which seems pretty logical.